 Winner: Yuriy Zubenko – Ukraine

-Presented with the Pacemaker Corps Award byUNICEF representative at the UN.
+Presented with the Peacemaker Corps Award byUNICEF representative at the UN.